 Contributions enable us to advocate for the best interests of the abused and neglected children in Yankton County by providing highly-trained CASA volunteer advocates for them while they are in the foster care and family court systems.
 The goal of this advocacy is to ensure that each child we serve can be safe, establish permanence and have the opportunity to thrive.

 The Southeast CASA Program is a 501(c)(3) non-profit corporation, and all contributions to the Southeast CASA Program are tax-deductible.
-The average cost of training and providing a CASA volunteer for each of these sibling groups is $950.
+The average cost of providing a CASA volunteer for each of these sibling groups is $950.

 With tightly-stretched resources, our team of volunteers and one part-time employee are challenged to sustain CASA’s crucial child advocacy services.
 We need your help to fulfill our mission to promote and protect the best interests of abused and neglected children involved in court proceedings through advocacy efforts of trained volunteers.
 These children deserve a save, permanent home in which they can thrive.